scottsbaldwin/dotfiles/README.md

 In addition, our Dotfiles support the ability to limit plugins for a given project.
 Simply place a `.vimbundle` file in the project root, containing a whitelist of the plugins that should be loaded.
 This gives us the flexibility to have specific global, personal and project-specific plugin configurations that match the behavior of the `.vimrc` file.
 This gives us the ability to experiment with new plugins easily, as well as to triage potential issues by limiting what is loaded.

-Project `.vimbundle`s are also consulted when installing/updating plugins -- as long as they are within the `$WELLMATCH_DIR`.
+Project `.vimbundle`s are also consulted when installing/updating plugins -- as long as they are within the `$SSB_DIR`.
 This directory can, of course, be overridden on your local machine should you choose to organize things differently.

 ## Terminal configuration
 ---